paulez/proxi/doc/token_authentication.md

 ## TODO

-* Return token to login call
+* Fix tests
-* Use token to auth
+* Use token auth in all existing APIs
+* deprecate previous login/logout APIs